motor-admin/motor-admin-rails/README.md

 Query data can be sent via email periodically using the alerts feature.
 Interval of the alert email can be specified using natural language, e.g., `every day at midnight`, `every Monday at 8 PM`, `every weekday at 6AM and 6PM`, `every minute`.

-The sender address can be specified using `MOTOR_ADMIN_FROM_ADDRESS` environment variable.
+Sender address can be specified using `MOTOR_ALERTS_FROM_ADDRESS` environment variable.

 ### Intelligence Search